May. 6, 2016

 X. Thou shalt always remember that thy practice is a labour of love and that by persistence (oft proved by thyself in other undertakings) thou canst bring to pass many wonders.

-NOTE: Nobody's perfect.
-All of us, at some point, have sinned against this Decalogue and have fallen short.
-Number 8 is a particularly hard one to keep.
+NOTE: Nobody's perfect; all of us, at some point, have "sinned" against this Decalogue and have fallen short, sometimes for good and sufficient reasons; number 8 is a particularly hard one to keep [See blog, Playing Barefoot].